Things to Do in Buffalo

 Buffalo Harbor State Park

-Now that I’d spent some time visiting Buffalo’s sports, architecture and military history I figured I’d return to the water to get a breath of fresh air.
-Sure, you’ve heard of the famous and ever-expansive Delaware Park and the waterfront Lasalle Park.
-But I suggest trying the brand new Buffalo Harbor State Park!
-Opened in 2015, the newest park in Buffalo’s park system is located directly alongside Lake Erie.
+Buffalo Harbor State Park, opened in 2015, is the newest park in Buffalo’s park system and is located directly alongside Lake Erie.
 It has a 1,000 slip marina, so if you fancy some boating, there’s ample room for your vessel.
 At first glance, the park appears to be something you’d find in coastal states such as Virginia or one of the Carolinas and not Western New York.

 Buffalo Harbor State Park